Amos47/2400/Chapter 1.md

 ![visualthesaurus.com Definition of wisdom](./Images/vt_wisdom.PNG)

 So data is useless unless in a context, which allows it to become information.
-Information drives decisions, in the rich context of previous information.
-Collected information becomes knowledge, which begets wisdom - the ability to pass judgment on the previous three.
+Information drives decisions and decisions drive action, in the rich context of previous information.
+Collected information from this action, previous actions and from all other sources of knowledge becomes new or evolvngknowledge, which begets wisdom - the ability to pass judgment on the previous three.
 HAMMER THIS HOME.

 [Google NGRAMS Maybe put this stuff below in the section on Big Data or elsewhere?
 Commented out now.]